Fort Worth Expunction Lawyer

 Thankfully, Texas state law allows eligible people to apply for an expungement of criminal records.
 A successful expunction can make it so that there’s no publicly available record of the arrest or criminal charge, which is necessary for ensuring your future wellbeing.

 Successfully applying for an expunction, or even knowing if you qualify, isn’t easy.
-A Fort Worth expunction lawyer from the Law Offices of Jeff C. Kennedy can evaluate your situation, inform you of your options, and help you apply for the expungement of records you need.
+A criminal record expunction lawyer from the Law Offices of Jeff C. Kennedy can evaluate your situation, inform you of your options, and help you apply for the expungement of records you need.
+We have offices in Fort Worth, North Richland Hills and Arlington.
+We have successfully fought to expunge records for clients throughout Tarrant County and the greater Dallas-Fort Worth area.

 In today’s modern digital age, large portions of our personal histories are available to anyone who cares to look for them.
 This is especially true of public records, which arrest and criminal records fall under.
 It’s simply something we all have to live with.